 Other Programs and Services

-- Community Assessments - Newcomers Health Program conducts assessments of the different refugee communities in San Francisco.
-One purpose of the assessments is to research health, resettlement, and other issues affecting refugees.
+- Community Assessments - Newcomers Health Program conducts various assessments of different refugee communities in San Francisco.
+One purpose of the assessments is to research health, resettlement, and other issues impacting refugee.
 A second purpose is to initiate a community organizing process by integrating community input and process into the assessments.
-These assessments help develop our understanding of the refugees' overall health and well-being, determine future directions and collaborations for Newcomers Health Program, and lead to local efforts to positively impact the communities.
-Please go to Newcomers reports to view or download copies of our reports.
+These assessments help develop our understanding of the refugees' overall health and well-being, determine future directions and collaborations for Newcomers Health Program, and lead to local efforts that lead to positive impacts for the communities.
+Please go to Newcomers reports to view or download copies of our assessment reports.

-- Community Presentations and Workshops - Educational workshops are conducted for refugees and immigrants at collaborating community-based organizations, with topics such as tuberculosis education, healthier lifestyles, smoking, breast and cervical cancer, the health care system, and family planning, on an as-requested and available basis.
+- Community Presentations and Workshops - Educational workshops are conducted for refugees and immigrants, and staff at collaborating community-based organizations, with topics such as access to healthcare in the U.S., tuberculosis education, healthier lifestyles, tobacco and smoking, the health care system, and family planning. .
 In addition, staff present to community agencies on various issues related to providing health and social services to newcomers.
-Topics include cultural and health issues of refugees and immigrants, as well as effective use of medical interpreters.
+Topics include cultural and health issues of refugees and immigrants, human trafficking identification, and effective use of medical interpreters.

-- Information and Referral Services - Newcomers Health Program also assists new refugees and immigrants learn about and access needed services through our bilingual/bicultural staff and our community referral guide.
+- Information and Referral Services - Newcomers Health Program assists agency partners, and new refugees and immigrants in accessing needed services through our bilingual/bicultural staff and our community referral guide.

 Newcomers Health Program is one of the founding agency of SF-CAIRS, the San Francisco Coalition for Asylees, Immigrants and Refugee Services.
 The Newcomers Health Program Coordinator is also the current SF-CAIRS secretary.
 Please visit Staff, Sites & Collaborations for more information on SF-CAIRS.